CTLT Investors Have Opportunity to Lead Catalent, Inc. Securities Fraud Lawsuit

 Shareholders with losses exceeding $50,000 are encouraged to contact the firm.

-LOS ANGELES, April 14, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Catalent, Inc. ("Catalent" or the "Company") (NYSE: CTLT).
+BENSALEM, Pa., April 19, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Catalent, Inc. ("Catalent" or the "Company") (NYSE: CTLT).

 Class Period: August 30, 2021 – October 31, 2022